DanKheadies/corso_games_app/STORE.md

 Promotional:
 The 2.1.0 release of "Corso Games."
 We've cleaned house and given the app some new infrastructure.
+Enjoy Corso Games on the web and macOS.
 Stay tuned for more fun and games coming soon..

 What's New: